 For really stunning tough rides in Goa you better start from the Betul junction south of Margao.
 From here you can do a ride to the Netravali (some 100 odd km).
 The most scenic approach route is via Agonda but that is also the hardest and not for the faint hearted: the total elevation gain is 1640m including some extremely steep climbs.

 Note: We do not keep cycles at Summertime as road bikes, helmets and cycle shoes are really sized to a rider.
 Good road and mountain bikes are for sale at Probyk in Panaji.
-Helmets and lights are a must!
+Helmets are a must!